 VMware has acquired PacketMotion, a Sunnyvale, Calif.-based provider of security monitoring technology for virtual and physical environments.
 The deal was quietly announced in a blog post Friday by Dean Coza, director of security product management at Palo Alto, Calif.-based VMware.

 PacketMotion’s technology tracks user transactions and correlates them with identity management systems in order to detect potential malicious internal behavior or compliance violations.
-In April, the company released PacketSentry Virtual Probe, which increased its ability to monitor VM to VM traffic for
+In April, the company released PacketSentry Virtual Probe, which increased its ability to monitor VM to VM traffic for VM security and compliance.

 VMware plans to integrate PacketMotion technologies into its VMware vShield portfolio, and the PacketMotion team will join VMware’s Cloud Infrastructure Business Unit.
 Terms of the deal were not disclosed.